preciofishbone/OmniaDocs/document-management/administrator/document-types/index.rst

 .. image:: retention-tab.png

-Use this tab to set up an Retention Policy.
+Use this tab to set up a Retention Policy.

 + **Limit Retention**: Deselect this option if a Retention Policy should not be set for this Document Type.
 + **Calculated**: You can select to calculate the number of years on either when the document was first published or when it was last published.